Clarity of Thought in the Age of AI

 Before you ask AI a question, pause for two seconds and predict the answer yourself.
 Then compare.
 If it matches, you’re on track.
 If it surprises you, even better.
 If it doesn’t fit, ask why and think again.

 Don’t outsource your thinking.
 It takes work, but it’s worth it.
-Over the next few articles, I’ll share with you strategies on how to use AI to get clarity on what you think so when you speak, you can own your ideas.
+Over the next few articles, I’ll share with you how AI can help you get distance on your communication habits and how AI can help you lead with clarity.

 Reply